-All content will be reviewed by a minimum of two executive producers to maintain the quality and integrity of our content, except those that come from its client publications (Verde, The Campanile, and The Paly Voice, C Magazine, KPLY, Viking, Anthro, Aperture, Via Verde, Veritas, Proof, Agora); therefore, the material (including material from client publications) may not necessarily reflect the opinions or policies of Palo Alto High School or Palo Alto Unified School District faculty, administrators or the Board of Education.
+All content will be reviewed by a minimum of two executive producers to maintain the quality and integrity of our content, except those that come from its client publications (Verde, The Campanile, The Paly Voice, C Magazine, KPLY, Viking, Anthro, Aperture, Via Verde, Veritas, Proof, Agora); therefore, the material (including material from client publications) may not necessarily reflect the opinions or policies of Palo Alto High School or Palo Alto Unified School District faculty, administrators or the Board of Education.
 Signed content or reviews represent only the opinions of individual students.

 Student journalists on the InFocus staff will publish only legally protected speech, following the legal definitions of libel, obscenity and invasion of privacy.
 Consistent with California Education Code section 48907, the staff also will refrain from material (including submissions from the community) which so incite students as to create a clear and present danger of the commission of unlawful acts on school premises or the violation of lawful school regulations, or the substantial disruption of the orderly operation of the school.

-InFocus staff will work to meet the standards set by the National Scholastic Press Association’s Model Code of Ethics for High School Journalists and Student Television Network, and the Journalism Education Association.
+InFocus staff will work to meet the standards set by the National Scholastic Press Association’s Model Code of Ethics for High School Journalists, Student Television Network, and the Journalism Education Association.

-InFocus staff will not alter the content of video, photos or any other digital medium through technological or other means.
+InFocus staff will not alter the content of videos, photos or any other digital medium through technological or other means.
 Image enhancements for technical clarity are always permissible.
 Photo illustrations are acceptable but should be clearly labelled.
-Likewise, staff will not stage or re-create news events for content.
+Likewise, staff will not stage or re-create news events without acknowledging such segments as satire.
 InFocus staff will not publish videos or other work without properly crediting the creators of that work and obtaining reprint/rebroadcast permissions of copyrighted work unless given prior permission or obtaining a license from the distributor.
 Copyright permission for student work is implied in the relationship between InFocus News and its client publications.

 Staff members will strive to correct any error before broadcasting – and will correct errors after posting when necessary; if the executive producers determine a significant error has been published, a formal correction will appear on the site and on a subsequent show and remain as a part of the site’s permanent archive.
 To submit a correction, email firstname.lastname@example.org with the subject line of Corrections.